 Peerage of Racehorses (1994, Richard Ulbrich) is an encyclopedia providing summaries of the racing and breeding careers of literally thousands of stallions and mares appearing in the pedigrees of top-level racehorses around the world.

-The Great Stallion Book (1986, Libra Books) contains biographical information on 600 influential Thoroughbred stallions.
+The Great Stallion Book (1986, Libra Books) contains biographical information on 600 influential Thoroughbred stallions foaled in 1950 and earlier.
 Most are European, but some American and Australian stallions are included.

-Makers of the Modern Thoroughbred was originally published in England in 1984, with the American version being released by the University of Kentucky Press in 1986.
+Makers of the Modern Thoroughbred was originally published in England in 1984, with the American edition being released by the University Press of Kentucky in 1986.
 The book profiles the careers of nine important 20th-century breeders who wielded international influence.